All Episodes

 Yeah, I read the motion the day she filed it, and I spoke with her at length that very day.

-It's a stunning set of accusations against Mueller's uh prosecutors accusing them of quote unquote malevolent conduct.
+It's a stunning set of accusation against Mueller's prosecutors, accusing them of quote-unquote malevolent conduct.

 She's asking the federal judge Emmett Sullivan to hold those prosecutors in contempt of court, and the judge should.

-Uh two of the Mueller prosecutors, Andrew Weissman and Zeneda Maud, were part of the original dissemination of the phony steel dossier b dating back to the summer of two thousand and sixteen.
+Two of the Mueller prosecutors, Andrew Weissman and Zaneda Maud, were part of the original dissemination of the phony Steele dossier dating back to the summer of 2016.

 They were working with Bruce Orr at the Department of Justice.

-I spent a chapter in my book on Michael Flynn and how this has been one of the great examples of injustice in America.
+I spend a chapter in my book on Michael Flynn and how this has been one of the great examples of injustice in America.

-All right, Greg Jarrett, uh more from him as we continue 18 years ago today.
+All right, Greg Jarrett, more from him as we continue 18 years ago today.

 We all know where we were, don't we?